Emma Comer

 Emma Comer (/ˈkoʊmər/ KOH-mər; born 13 October 1994) is an Australian politician from the Labor Party.
 She was elected a member of the Australian Parliament for the Division of Petrie after winning the seat in the 2025 Australian federal election.
 She is a member of the Labor Right.

 Career

 She unseated Luke Howarth.
 He had held the seat of Petrie for 12 years.

-She is a former officer cadet.
+High School and Immediate Post-school Period

+She was an elected School Captain at Everton Park State High School in her senior year.
+After finishing high school, she went on to join the Army and commenced studies as a Staff Cadet at Royal Military College, Duntroon.
+She was under training from Jan 2013 to Jan 2014 until she became injured, and was discharged medically unfit for further service without completing the full course of training.

+Work History Before Parliamentary Service

 She worked in the office of Senator Anthony Chisholm.